team-fire-nomz/fire-nomz-back-end/README.md

 ### Request

-Required fields: recipe_version *this MUST match the recipes/id or it will post to another recipe's id (likely bug?)*
+Required fields: recipe_version -> This number MUST match the recipes/id or it will post to another recipe's id (possible bug?)

 Optional fields: note